qizhengyang98/GMorph/README.md

 # Description
 ## Structure
 The folder "metamorph" contains all the source codes of GMorph.
 The folder "test_metamorph" contains the codes of all the benchmarks listed in the paper.
 The folder results is where all the log results will be stored.
 A "datasets" folder should be downloaded and placed under the root directory, which contains all the datasets used in the experiments.
+## Dependencies
+For hardware dependencies, CPU with 6 cores, 16G RAM, and a GPU (10G vRAM for benchmark-1,4,5, 20G for benchmark-2,3,6,7 are recommended).
+For software dependencies, Linux OS, Python=3.8, and several Python packages listed in the *requirements.txt*.
+The environment used in the paper: Ubuntu 20.04 LTS, NVIDIA Quadro RTX 8000 GPU.
 ## Environments and Set-up
 Necessary dependencies are listed in the requirements.txt.
 A Conda environment is recommended for installation.
-To set up the enrironments, firstly clone the repository.
+To set up the environments, firstly clone the repository.
 Go to the root folder and create a conda environment:
 ```
 conda create -n gmorph python=3.8 ;
 conda activate gmorph